ayusharora45/ayusharora45/README.md

 ### Hi I’m Ayush Arora 👋

-- 🔭 I’m currently working as a System Enginner with Tata Consultancy Services Ltd.
+- 🔭 I’m currently working as a System Engineer with Tata Consultancy Services Ltd.
 - 📫 How to reach me: ayusharora45@gmail.com
 - LinkedIn:	https://www.linkedin.com/in/ayush-arora-730a17146/